RealAngeleno/ZeroChEN/Readme.txt

 	all .cgi files are 755
 	all folders inside of test are 777. users.cgi (/test/info/users.cgi) is 777.
-	Alternatively, you can chown everything to www-data.
+	Alternatively, you can chown everything to www-data if you are just trying things out.